myscience/Fluid-Dynamics/README.md

 This is a simple repo for simple men.
 Always wanted to write a decent fluid simulation, this is currently my best shot at it.
 Of course, I will be nowhere near this poit were it not for the invaluable "Fluid Simulation for Computer Graphics" by Rober Bridson.
-But some other smart guys (unwittingly) helped me along my days of debugging: the GitHub repo `incremental-fluids` by *tunabrain* stands out.
+But some other smart guys (unwittingly) helped me along my days of debugging: the GitHub repo [`incremental-fluids`](https://github.com/tunabrain/incremental-fluids) by *tunabrain* stands out (with the small downside of being a fluid-solid solver, no space for air, but hey, I got you covered for that).

 What is this program so far: a PIC/FLIP 2D Fluid Simulation, absolutely unoptimized.

-Features:
+### Features:

 - It does not crash (at least not immediatly);
 - It seems to provide reasonable output;